February 04, 2017 · Side Project

 Add to Chrome (free)

-We don't build many extensions or consumer apps any more — Partech's work is mostly in AI consulting for companies.
-But we still maintain this one, because hundreds of people still use it every day, and the emails from them are sometimes the nicest emails we get.
+We don't make many consumer apps these days — Partech's work is mostly AI consulting for companies now.
+But this one we keep alive, because a steady few hundred people still open it every day, and their emails are reliably among the nicest we get.

 Dimple Paratey